-When I reach for my car keys, my dog jumps to attention; she just loves going on road trips, but unfortunately, for many dogs, car rides are a stressful experience.
+When I reach for my car keys, my dog jumps to attention; she just loves going on road trips, but unfortunately, for many dogs, car travel can be a stressful experience.

-No matter how big your dog or how tough they may appear, car anxiety in dogs can affect any breed and is something you need to address; they won’t simply get used to it.
+No matter how big your dog or how tough they may appear, dog anxiety during car travel is a health issue and is something you need to address; they won’t simply get used to it.

-So let’s look at what causes some of our four-legged friend to be fearful of motors, how we can help dog anxiety on car rides. and when should we consult a veterinarian?
+So let’s look at what causes some of our four-legged friends to be fearful of motors, how to cure dog car anxiety and when should we consult a veterinarian?

 There are many reasons your canine companion may be fearful or anxious when in a car.
-Once you understand the cause, you can address the issue
+Once you understand the cause of your dog’s anxiety, you can address the issue

 3) Motion Sickness

-Apart from actually being sick,, signs your pooch is suffering from motion sickness may include
+Apart from actually being sick, symptoms your dog is suffering from motion sickness may include

 - Licking lips